-In 2016 – around the same time that Der Spiegel switched from rotogravure to offset printing – the Spiegel Online website underwent a redesign.
-Since then, almost all of the website’s design has used the SpiegelSans fonts.
-Even the body text of each article is set with those fonts, instead of the SpiegelSerif the printed magazine employs.
+In 2016 – around the same time that Der Spiegel switched from rotogravure to offset printing – the Spiegel Online website underwent a redesign that saw almost all the website’s text displayed with the SpiegelSans fonts.
+Even the body text of each article was set with those, instead of the SpiegelSerif the printed magazine employs.
 When delivering Der Spiegel with all the new SpiegelSans, SpiegelSlab, SpiegelLogoFont, SpiegelSerif Text, and SpiegelSerif Display fonts, LucasFonts provided .WOFF files in addition to .OTFs.

 Each printed issue of Der Spiegel contains unique content, yet the magazine itself remains the same publication every week.
 This also applies to the website – Spiegel Online is Spiegel Online, even though its editors refresh the content continuously.
 A magazine and its staff’s typographic needs change over time, both because of evolution in ideas about visual design and structure, as well as because of technological developments like the introduction of new page-layout software or font-embedding on websites.